Risk Factors Dashboard

 Institutional Buyside

-Institutional Buyside offers multi-asset class solutions to global asset managers, asset owners and hedge fund professionals across the investment portfolio lifecycle.
+Institutional Buyside focuses on multi-asset class solutions, including AI-powered workflows and insights, for global asset managers, asset owners and hedge fund professionals across the investment portfolio lifecycle.
 This firm type includes workflows for research analysts, portfolio managers, and traders in the front office, as well as performance analysts, risk managers, and client service and marketing professionals in the middle office.
-It includes workflows for research analysts, portfolio managers, and traders in the front office, as well as performance analysts, risk managers, and client service and marketing professionals in the middle office.
-Our front office on-platform solutions are designed for portfolio construction, research management, order management, and trade execution capabilities.
-Our middle office on-platform solutions are designed for performance measurement, attribution, risk management, and reporting capabilities, and are complimented by our middle office managed services.
-Our middle office on-platform solutions are designed for performance measurement, attribution, risk management, and reporting capabilities.
+Our front office on-platform solutions are designed for research management, order management, portfolio construction, and trade execution capabilities.
+Our middle office on-platform solutions are designed for performance measurement, attribution, reporting and risk management capabilities, and are complemented by our middle office managed services.
 In addition to our on-platform workstation offerings, we offer comprehensive off-platform data and technology solutions including data feeds, APIs, and programmatic access for clients to engage with us in the environment best suited to them.
-In addition to our platform offerings, we offer comprehensive off-platform content and technology solutions including data feeds, APIs, and programmatic access for clients to engage with us in the environment best suited to them.

 Dealmakers

-Dealmakers delivers workflow solutions for investment bankers, sell-side research analysts, corporate users, investor relations officers, and private equity and venture capital professionals.
+Dealmakers focuses on workflow solutions for investment bankers, sell-side research analysts, corporate users, investor relations officers, and private equity and venture capital professionals.
+We provide comprehensive solutions to our clients including workstations, mobile solutions, data feeds, APIs, proprietary and third-party data, and productivity tools for Microsoft® Office.
 We provide comprehensive solutions to our clients including workstations, data feeds, APIs, proprietary and third-party data, and productivity tools for Microsoft® Office.
+We also deliver firm type tailored solutions for client relationship management ("CRM") and AI-powered solutions to bring automation to time-consuming and manual aspects of our clients’ daily workflows.
 We also deliver firm type tailored solutions for client relationship management ("CRM") and research management solutions ("RMS") for research authoring and publishing.
+Our tools are used to analyze companies and markets, perform fundamental research, generate ideas, build and distribute presentations and monitor investments.
 Our tools are used to monitor investments, generate ideas, analyze companies and markets, perform fundamental research, and build and distribute presentations.
-These tools are used to monitor investments, generate ideas, analyze companies and markets, perform fundamental research, and build and distribute presentations.
 We offer global coverage of public and private markets, granular industry metrics, deep history, and transparency through proprietary and third-party sourced databases.
-Our Dealmakers solutions also offer global coverage of public and private markets, deep history, and transparency through proprietary and third-party sourced databases.

 Wealth

-Wealth delivers comprehensive solutions to wealth management clients including our web-based workstation, book-of-business dashboards for advisors, data feeds, APIs, proprietary and third-party data, and productivity tools for Microsoft® Office.
-It also provides RMS for research authoring and publishing.
+Wealth focuses on comprehensive solutions to wealth management clients including our web-based workstation, book-of-business dashboards for advisors, data feeds, APIs, proprietary and third-party data, and productivity tools for Microsoft® Office.
+We also offer AI-powered prospecting, monitoring and proposal generation tools that enable financial advisors to grow and enhance existing client relationships.
 Our Wealth solution enables our clients to easily integrate our products into their CRM software and internally developed applications.
 Wealth clients use our advisory tools to provide support for their businesses, including home office, advisory, and client engagement work.
-Wealth clients use our advisory tools to provide market-leading support for their businesses, including home office, advisory, and client engagement work.
+We continue to focus on expanding our relevant data offerings and increasing workflow efficiency across the investment portfolio lifecycle for wealth management firms.
 We continue to focus on expanding our relevant data offerings and increasing workflow efficiency for wealth management firms.
-We continue to focus on expanding our content and increasing workflow efficiency for wealth-management firms.

 Partnerships and CGS

-Partnerships delivers solutions such as data and technology solutions (including feeds and APIs), workstations, and digital or analytics solutions to firms in the financial services ecosystem including data, analytics and technology platform providers.
+Partnerships delivers solutions such as data and technology solutions, workstations, and digital or analytics solutions to firms in the financial services ecosystem including data, analytics and technology platform providers.
+This includes curated datasets and turnkey APIs to enable technologists and developers to power new AI-based workflows with programmatic access to FactSet’s high-quality, connected content.
 CGS is the exclusive issuer of CUSIP and CINS identifiers globally.
-CGS also acts as the official numbering agency for International Securities Identification Number ("ISIN") identifiers in the United States and as a substitute ISIN agency for more than 30 other countries.
-CGS also acts as the official numbering agency for ISIN identifiers in the United States and as a substitute ISIN agency for more than 30 other countries.
+CGS also acts as the official numbering agency for International Securities Identification Number ("ISIN") identifiers in the U.S. and as a substitute ISIN agency for more than 30 other countries.

 Business Strategy